Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Overall particle displacement during one freeze-thaw cycle

-Here, $u(t)$ is the particle velocity and if it were constant, \textit{i.e.}, $u(t) = V$, the interaction length $l_{\mathrm{int}}$ would remain zero.
-Fig.\,\ref{fig:4} shows the evolution of this parameter as a function of time during both freezing (blue) and thawing (red) for an (a) PS particle and (b) oil droplet.
-Whereas the PS particle is pushed further away from its initial position, even when the front retracts, the oil droplets tend to return to its initial position, hence experiencing barely any overall displacement, for this specific case.
-It should be emphasized that no overall experienced displacement might be more of an exception than the norm, as both the displacement during freezing, and the return during thawing are extremely sensitive to various environmental conditions, such as the value of $V$ and its intrinsic fluctuations.
-Nonetheless, the obvious difference in the dynamic response of the PS particles as compared to the oil droplets remains apparent.
+If $u(t) = V$, the particle-front distance $h(t)$ would remain constant.
+Figure\,\ref{fig:4} shows the evolution of this parameter as a function of time during both freezing (blue) and thawing (red) for an (a) PS particle and (b) oil droplet.
+Whereas the PS particle is pushed further away from its initial position, even when the front retracts, the oil droplets tend to return to its initial position, hence experiencing barely any overall displacement.
+It should be emphasized that the extent of the experienced displacements during both freezing and thawing is extremely sensitive to various environmental conditions, such as the value of $V$ and its intrinsic fluctuations, and hence might vary significantly from case to case.
+Nonetheless, the obvious difference in the dynamic response of the PS particle as compared to that of the the oil droplet remains apparent.
 A possible reasoning is provided below, after having introduced the current standards of the theoretical modelling.